• ABRA

 • Ebhoni

 Guided by the West Indian culture that dominated her upbringing, Ebhoni has turned her natural way of life into the musical choices that keep her listeners coming back for more and more.
 Making it a point to help amplify the voices of marginalized peoples with her burgeoning global platform, Ebhoni has also broken out of her once shy shell to speak up for not only herself, but also for those who are all too often silenced.
-Saying the things that most people are afraid to share, Ebhoni’s continuous stream of consciousness has lent to her vision of what a Black woman can do when she has the agency to act as she pleases and a loyal team that remains excited to support her.
-And with time, the world will undoubtedly see how positively transformative this kind of power can be.
+Ebhoni’s continuous stream of consciousness has lent to her vision of what she can do with agency, and with time, the world will undoubtedly see how positively transformative this kind of power can be.

 • Frost Children